energy profile heading

 Bond energy (kJ/mol) 436 498 463

-You can see that you need 498 kilojoules of energy to break 1 mole of O=O bonds and separate the oxygen molecule into two individual atoms.
+You can see from the table that you need 498 kilojoules of energy to break 1 mole of O=O bonds and separate the oxygen molecules into two individual atoms and 436 kilojoules of energy are required to break 1 mole of hydrogen molecules into two moles of hydrogen atoms.

 Energy level diagram for oxygen dissociation, The energy required to break 1 mole of oxygen molecules into oxygen atoms.